Darkcell

 • Dead of Winter Festival at Jubilee Hotel

-Voyager, Aversions Crown, Bodyjar, Cog, A Night In Texas, Disentomb, 28 Days, Gravemind, Earth Caller, Mammal, Chaos Divine, Beastwars, The Go Set, Svetlanas, Bakers Eddy, The Neptune Power Federation, Darkcell, Bare Bones, Potion, Truth Corroded, Fight Ibis, Wraith, I am Duckeye, Opus of a Machine, Sumeru, Serial Killer Dinner Party, Void Matter, Horace Bones, Minus Life, Outright Resistance, FROM CRISIS TO COLLAPSE, The Wrath, Depravity, The Flangipanis, The Decline, Captives, The Radolescents
+Voyager, Aversions Crown, Bodyjar, A Night In Texas, Cog, Disentomb, 28 Days, Gravemind, Earth Caller, Mammal, Chaos Divine, Beastwars, The Go Set, Svetlanas, Bakers Eddy, The Neptune Power Federation, Darkcell, Bare Bones, Potion, Truth Corroded, Fight Ibis, Wraith, I am Duckeye, Opus of a Machine, Sumeru, Serial Killer Dinner Party, Horace Bones, Minus Life, Void Matter, Outright Resistance, FROM CRISIS TO COLLAPSE, The Wrath, Depravity, The Flangipanis, The Decline, Captives, The Radolescents

 Jubilee Hotel